Hello, my name is Kevin Small. I am presently a Research Scientist at

 As you can see, this page is chiefly regarding my professional life.
 When I am not working, I read

-a fair amount of books (mostly modern short stories and political policy books), study philosophy, and watch movies
+a fair amount of books (mostly short story anthologies and political policy) and watch DVDs

-Netflix subscription has done an admirable job filling in the void.
+my Netflix and Podcast subscriptions have done an admirable job filling in the void.

 area; therefore, he thinks he is the first WordNet adjective